Covenant Enforcement

 LEGAL FEES

-After a third notice regarding the same open property maintenance violation, the District may turn over a property any time to the District’s legal counsel to initiate legal action against the homeowner (including filing a covenant lien and obtaining a judgment in court).
-In addition to addressing any judgement that may be obtained by the District against a homeowner, the homeowner must reimburse the District for any legal fees the District incurs related to the enforcement of a violation (in addition to paying any violation fines assessed by the District).
+After a third notice regarding the same open property maintenance violation, the District may turn over a Unit any time to the District’s legal counsel to initiate legal action against the homeowner (including filing a covenant lien against the Unit and obtaining a judgment in court).
+In addition to addressing any judgement that may be obtained by the District against a Unit and/or homeowner, the homeowner must reimburse the District for any legal fees the District incurs related to the enforcement of a violation (in addition to paying any violation fines assessed on the Unit by the District).

 Hearing